Toolkit & Resources

 My Support Map:

-Social support during the postpartum period is one of the largest predictive factors of healthy adjustment and positive outcomes for new moms.
-Creating your own Support Map can help you think through who you can call and what you need.
-There are times of giving, and times of receiving - what do you need to feel cared for?
+Creating your own Support Map can help you think through who you can call when you’re having a hard time.
+There are times of giving, and times of receiving - and postpartum is most definitely a time to receive!

 Who can I call?